gokulnair2001/AlignKit/README.md

 With AlignKit, you get the power of NSLayoutConstraints combined with a modern, developer-friendly API.
 You can use these modifiers instantly after chaining the `` UIKit/UIView/alk `` DSL.

+> [!Note]
-> 📒 **Remember**: AlignKit have a auto constraint sanitiser which sanitises constraints applied on any view by removing redundant constraints provided.
+> AlignKit have a auto constraint sanitiser which sanitises constraints applied on any view by removing redundant constraints provided.

 ## Perfomance